 That being said, getting bad financial advice can seriously affect your life in a negative way.
 That is why you must determine if the financial advice you receive is actually good advice or not.
 So, what are some red flags to watch out for when receiving financial advice?
 Below are some ideas on just that.

-Any advisor, whether it be an investor or anyone else, who gives big promises with little risk should raise a red flag.
+Any advisor, whether it be an investor or anyone else, who gives big promises with little risk should raise concern.
 An advisor, especially if they are actually investing your money, should be confident in their advice and abilities.
 That being said, they need to be honest about investing.
-Typically, big rewards only come with big risks.
-That means if someone is promising big things with little to no risk, it is either untrue or a “bubble” in the financial market that will burst at some point.
+Typically, big rewards may come with big risks.
+That means if someone is promising big things with little to no risk, it may be untrue or a “bubble” in the financial market that could burst at some point.

 LACK OF TRANSPARENCY

 Another red flag that should grab your attention is a lack of transparency.
 This lack of transparency can be in several areas.
-For one, if your financial advisor and the investor is only pushing products or investments that bring them high commission, you might be dealing with a red flag.
+For one, if your financial advisor is only pushing products or investments that bring them high commission, you might be dealing with a red flag.
 This can be a sign that your financial advisor is just a salesperson who is trying to push a product that will benefit themselves and does not have you as a priority.
-This lack of transparency and self-interest of your financial advisor can negatively impact your finances and can push you into bad investments.
+This lack of transparency and self-interest of your financial advisor may negatively impact your finances and can push you into inappropriate investments.